iamluc/buse/README.md

 Others sections are called "groups".

+If there are "groups" defined in the config file, buse will execute the command for all repositories defined in groups.

-If you call buse with the `--group` option (ie. `buse status --group datatheke --group buse`), the command will be executed only for the repositories defined in the selected groups.
+But if buse is called with the `--group` option (ie. `buse status --group datatheke --group buse`), the command will be executed only for the repositories defined in the selected groups.

-Without any `--group` option, buse will search all git repositories in the working directory.
+Without any "groups" found, buse will search for all git repositories in the working directory.

+Even with "groups" in the config file, you can force the search mode using the `--no-group` option.

 Build
 -----